Network analysis and security

 - Packetbomb.com by Kary: case studies and tutorials using Wireshark.

-- SharkFest and SharkFest Europe include sessions from previous conferences.
+- SharkFest US and SharkFest Europe include sessions from previous conferences.

 - WireShark packet capture tools.